SDU-Semester-Project-2/Heatington/Heatington/Data/CsvDataSource.md

-# CsvDataSource Class
+# `CsvDataSource` Class

 ## Overview

-The `CsvDataSource` class serves as a concrete implementation of the `IDataSource` interface.
-It structures its operations around data that is specifically in CSV format, enabling the reading and writing of such data in the Heatington application.
+The `CsvDataSource` class provides a concrete implementation of the `IDataSource` interface specific to data in CSV format, allowing for the reading of such data within the Heatington application.

 ## Methods

-### `List<DataPoint>?
-GetData(string filePath)`
+### `Task<List<DataPoint>?> GetDataAsync(string filePath)`

-This method attempts to fetch time series data from a CSV file residing at the provided `filePath`.
+The `GetDataAsync` method is a function for asynchronously fetching data from a CSV file located at a provided file path.

-The process begins by reading all the content of the file as a string (`rawData`).
-Afterwards, using the `CsvController` utility class, it deserializes this `rawData` into a `CsvData` object.
-The `CsvData` object can specifically handle and manipulate data that resides in a CSV format.
+The method initiates by asynchronously reading the file’s entire content into a string (`rawData`).
+The `rawData` is then deserialized by the `CsvController` utility class into a `CsvData` object – a controller specifically designed to handle and manipulate data in CSV format.

-Subsequently, these deserialized records are converted into a list of `DataPoint` objects, which encapsulate the heat demand and electricity price data.
-If there is an issue in retrieving the data or if no data exists at the provided file path, the method returns `null`.
+Following the successful deserialization of the `rawData`, the `CsvData` object is converted into a `List` of `DataPoint` objects.
+Each `DataPoint` object encapsulates heat demand and electricity price data.

+Should the method fail to retrieve data from the file or if no data exists at the provided file path, then the method will return `null`.

+Upon the occurrence of an exception, the exception's message is displayed using the `Utilities.DisplayException(e.Message)` method and the exception is then re-thrown.

 ### `void SaveData(List<DataPoint> data, string filePath)`

+The `SaveData` method remains unimplemented and consequently triggers a `NotImplementedException` when called.
-This method is currently not implemented and throws a `NotImplementedException` when called.
-In future development, it's designed to save a list of `DataPoint` objects to a CSV file at the specified `filePath`.

-The `List<DataPoint> data` represents the data points to be stored while the `string filePath` indicates the destination file path where the corresponding CSV file will be written.
-However, this method might not be used in the project depending on the application requirements.
+It is projected that in the future, the method will save a `List` of `DataPoint` objects into a CSV file located at a specified file path.
+The `List<DataPoint> data` parameter represents the data points to be stored.
+The `string filePath` parameter provides the location of where the CSV file will be created or rewritten.

+The utilization of this method remains dependent upon the needs of the Heatington project.

 ## Remarks

-Though the intention of the `CsvDataSource` class is to provide a concrete way to handle CSV data within the application, it's important to note that its ability to *write* data is currently not implemented, and may or may not be required depending on future development decisions.
-Future iterations may also explore options such as factory or builder patterns to enhance object creation or modification.
+While the `CsvDataSource` class is intended to offer a concrete manner for handling CSV data in the application, it's worth to mention that its ability to write data is not implemented.
+Depending on future development decisions, this feature could potentially remain so.
+The future of object creation and modification may also leverage design patterns such as the Factory or Builder.